fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 third-party tool also exists for PSpice.
 [4]_

-However, in the free and open source world, few (if any) free and open source circuit simulator have this capability.
-For example, NgSPICE supports S-parameter calculation but not transient simulation.
+However, in the free and open source world, few (if any) free and open source circuit simulators have this capability.
+For example, Ngspice supports S-parameter calculation but not transient simulation.
 [5]_ :program:`Qucs`, too, doesn't support transient simulation with S-parameters, although it's possible to define devices using them.

 The Python package :program:`SignalIntegrity`, designed for signal integrity and eye diagram simulations from the ground up, is a rare exception.
-It's designed by Pete Pupalaikis, who previously worked at LeCroy as a signal integrity expert.
+It's developed by Pete Pupalaikis, a former signal integrity expert at LeCroy.

 .. seealso::
    The software's internal theory of operation is also published almost